lee2sman/dotfiles/README.md

 - ```z [directory]``` - this *essential* function is actually installed through [fisher](https://github.com/jorgebucaran/fisher).
 It lets you type ```z homework``` and it auto ```cd``` jumps you into the proper folder.

 ## Config files
 The config files in this repo are inside config, but should be titled .config with the dot and located at ```~/.config```.
-I removed the prefix so that the folder would be visible no GitHub.
+I removed the prefix so that the folder would be more visible on GitHub.

 ## Neovim
 Instead of vim's vimrc I have an init.vim file at ~/.config/nvim .
-I am using the [Plug](https://github.com/junegunn/vim-plug) plugin manager, which gets called in my init.vim file.
+I am using the [Plug](https://github.com/junegunn/vim-plug) plugin manager, called by init.vim.
 I set neovim (nvim) as the $EDITOR in the .fish_config file.
 I have a function that launches nvim when I type vim.
-My init.vim is fully commented, so you can look at the details there.

 Rather than tmux multiplexer or properly managing buffers in Vim/Neovim I just open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config in my init.vim file that lets me paste text from anywhere on my computer inside Neovim now.
 You can take a look at my init.vim file for this.